 According to another study by Neighbor Works America, one in four people would run out of money within 30 days if the paychecks stop coming in.

+Do you fall into any of these categories?
 Why is an emergency fund necessary?

-Technically, if you have an emergency fund, it means you’ve got some substantial amount as spare money to cover any shocking expense that comes by.
+Technically, if you have an emergency fund, it means you’ve got some substantial amount of spare money to cover any shocking expense that comes by.
 And if I’m calling it spare money, it means that it’s sitting someplace safe and you’re not touching it – unless a crisis turns up.
 Also, you’re meeting all your daily needs (including your debt payments) using another pot of money.

 Having an emergency fund in place always helps you go ahead with your financial plans and prevents setbacks from taking place.